OWASP/cornucopia/README.md

-                        Templates need to be added to ./resource/templates or specified with (-i or --inputfile) Bridge cards are 2.25 x 3.5 inch and have the mappings printed on them, tarot cards are 2.75 x 4.75 (71 x 121 mm) inch large, qr cards have a QRCode that points to an maintained list.
+                        Templates need to be added to ./resource/templates or specified with (-i or --inputfile) Bridge cards are 2.25 x 3.5 inch and have the mappings printed on them, tarot cards are 2.75 x 4.75 (71 x 121 mm) inch large, qr cards have a QRCode that points to a page with the latest mapped requirements and guidelines.
                         You can also speficy your own template.
 If so, there needs to be a file in the templates folder where the name contains the template code.
 Eg. owasp_cornucopia_edition_ver_layout_template_lang.idml
   -e EDITION, --edition EDITION
-                        Output decks to produce. [`all`, `webapp` or `mobileapp`] The various Cornucopia decks. `web` will give you the Website App edition.
+                        Output decks to produce. [`all`, `webapp`, `mobileapp`, `eop`] The various Cornucopia decks. `webapp` will give you the Website App edition.
                         `mobileapp` will give you the Mobile App edition.
                         You can also speficy your own edition.
 If so, there needs to be a yaml file in the source folder where the name contains the edition code.
 Eg. edition-template-ver-lang.yaml
   -lt LAYOUT, --layout LAYOUT